DanThePanMan/100-days-of-code/log.md

 **Thoughts**
 I have some background in python programming, so this section is a breeze.
 However it does feel tedious to relearn syntax.

+### Day 17, November 30, 2023
+**Today's Progress**:
+Finished learning the fundimentals of javascript.
+Learned how to use devtools to debug javascript

+**Thoughts**
+Similar to yesterday, The section was pretty simple but the devtools section was fun